 EDUCATION YOUNG SINGERS PROJECT

-Now entering its eighteenth year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
+Now entering its nineteenth year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
 The YSP is a unique opportunity for select high school students from across the region to be mentored by the professional singers of the Chorale in an intensive rehearsal and performance process.
 YSP alumni have gone on to study at the finest conservatories in the United States and are active musicians (both professional and amateur) across Virginia and beyond.

-The Virginia Chorale is pleased to welcome Dr. Bryson Mortensen as guest conductor for the 2017 Young Singers Project.
+The Virginia Chorale is pleased to have Dr. Bryson Mortensen as a conductor for the 2019 Young Singers Project.
 Dr. Mortensen holds a Doctor of Musical Arts in Choral Conducting & Voice from the University of Illinois at Urbana-Champaign, as well as a Master of Music in Choral Conducting and Bachelor of Music in Vocal Performance from Brigham Young University (Provo, UT).
 He has conducted the Wisconsin Chamber Orchestra Chorus and the Festival Choir of Madison, WI, and has sung with the Bach Chamber Choir, the Baroque Artists of Urbana-Champaign, and the Deseret Chamber Singers.
 Dr. Mortensen currently serves as Director of Choirs at Virginia Wesleyan College, where he conducts the Virginia Wesleyan Chorale and Virginia Wesleyan Singers and teaches courses in choral music education and music history.

 I absolutely loved YSP.
 It was an amazing experience that I will always remember fondly.
 The difficulty of the music was very motivating and really made the choir something special.
 We weren't just another high school choir, we really accomplished a lot of things.
 Using the Chorale members and the professionalism of the director had a huge impact on the way I sing and the way I approach choral music.
 Jon Paul, YSP 2012-14 Currently pursuing a degree in Nuclear Engineering at the U.S. Military Academy at West Point, NY.